MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/04-OpenAI-NL-SQL.md

     ```

 Azure OpenAI Service will convert this query to SQL and you can then use the SQL to return results from the database.
 As a result, non-technical stakeholders including business analysts, marketers, and executives can more effortlessly retrieve valuable information from databases without grappling with intricate SQL syntax or relying on constrained datagrids and filters.
 This streamlined approach can boost productivity by eliminating the need for users to seek assistance from technical experts.
 Finally, by capitalizing on advanced language models like GPT, you can design applications that are not only intuitive but also adaptable to a diverse user base.

+In this exercise, you will:

+- Use GPT prompts to convert natural language to SQL.
+- Experiment with different GPT prompts.
+- Use the generated SQL to query the PostgreSQL database started earlier.
+- Return query results.

 Let's get started by experimenting with different GPT prompts that can be used to convert natural language to SQL.
 Perform the following tasks: